amurp003/dss-prototype/readme.md

 ### Using Docker Compose

-4. Navigate the to project main directory and run Docker Compose
+4. Ensure that docker compose is installed on the host machine.
+Navigate the to project main directory and run Docker Compose

         cd project-directory
-        docker compose up
+        docker compose up -d

 ### Manual build and run process